 The fines imposed on physical persons can range between €100 and €10,000.
 They are determined according to the seriousness of the infringement, the involvement of the physical person and the circumstances of the case.

 i Dawn raids

 Competition prosecutors and inspectors for the BCA have the power to search for infringements and to collect all information to that effect.
-They are entitled to carry out inspections (dawn raids) between 8.00am and 6.00pm if they are instructed to do so by an order signed by a competition prosecutor that mentions the object and the purpose of the inspection, and with the prior authorisation of a judge of the court of first instance of the judiciary that has ordinary jurisdiction to the effect of authorising dawn raids in criminal matters.
+They are entitled to carry out inspections (dawn raids) between 8am and 6pm if they are instructed to do so by an order signed by a competition prosecutor that mentions the object and the purpose of the inspection, and with the prior authorisation of a judge of the court of first instance of Brussels that has ordinary jurisdiction to the effect of authorising dawn raids in criminal matters.
 The inspectors can be accompanied by experts.
 The inspection can be conducted on the premises, means of transport and other places owned or used by the undertakings, as well as at the homes of heads of undertakings, directors, managers and other members of staff, and at the home addresses or business premises of natural or legal persons (in-house or external) entrusted with commercial, accounting, administrative, fiscal or financial management responsibilities, subject to the condition that the inspectors have reason to believe that they will find information at these locations that they will need to accomplish their mission as defined in the order of the competition prosecutor.